konjgyamtso/Phython-Calc/README.md

-# Calculator (Python)
+# Calculator (Python/Java)

-This is a simple calculator program written in Python.
+This is a simple calculator program written in Python And Java.

 Features:
 - Addition